 When this python script is run, we get the following report.

 As described above, we can easily view our report in a browser.
 However, there are other ways to view and share our report whilst developing it.

 Datapane has special integration into Jupyter Notebooks: if you're iterating a report, instead of having to open a new window to view it, you can preview a report directly from inside your notebook by calling

 report.preview(), embedding it live into your notebook.

-Next, we will explore how to publish and share reports online, either on Datapane Public, or on your own Datapane for Teams instance.
+Next, we will explore how to publish and optionally share reports online, either on the free default Datapane server, or on your own Datapane Enterprise instance.